Document

-Updated on: Feb 15th, 2024
+Updated on: May 22nd, 2024

 |

-7 min read
+3 min read

 Non-convertible debentures (NCD) are fixed-income instruments, usually issued by high-rated companies in the form of a public issue to accumulate long-term capital appreciation.
 They offer relatively higher interest rates when compared to convertible debentures.

-What are Non Convertible Debentures (NCDs)
+What is Non Convertible Debentures (NCDs)

 Non-convertible debentures fall under the debt category.
 They cannot be converted into equity or stocks.
 NCDs have a fixed maturity date and the interest can be paid along with the principal amount either monthly, quarterly, or annually depending on the fixed tenure specified.
 They benefit investors with their supreme returns, liquidity, low risk and tax benefits when compared to that of convertible debentures.